There is no official definition of inclusive education in Sao Tome and Principe.

 UNICEF, through its Sao Tome and Principe country programme document for 2017–21, provides support to the MEES to ensure access to education for all learners.

 Infrastructure and services

-The Basic law of the educational system (2003) promotes in-service and pre-service teacher training.
-However, according to the Education for All National Plan for Action, one of the biggest challenges for the education system is the lack of trained teachers.
-Only 26,5% of the secondary level teachers had a specific training in their area of instruction.
+The 2003 Basic Law of the Education System promotes in-service and pre-service teacher training.
+However, according to the 2002–15 Education for All National Plan for Action, one of the biggest challenges for the education system is the lack of trained teachers.
+Only 26.5% of secondary-level teachers had specific training in their area of instruction.